Garyqwt/Speaker-Recognition-System/README.md

 **Team Members: Weitai Qian, Ata Vafi**

 ## Abstract
 This project builds a speaker recognition system relying on small number of samples.
 It mainly has 3-stages pipeline: (1) feature extraction (2) feature learning (3) speaker identification.
 In the feature extraction stage, Short-Time Fourier Transform (STFT) is used with hamming window size of 256.
 20 filters are then used for MFCC to generate 20-dimension training vectors.
 After feature extraction, vector quantization and k-means clustering are used to learn these features.
 The system achieves 100% accuracy on training set and 100% accuracy on testing set before notch filters are used to generate more noisy dataset.
+After the notch filters are applied to the test signals, the accuracy decreases as the range of stopband becomes larger.

 ## Introduction
 ![alt text](https://github.com/Garyqwt/Speaker-Recognition-System/blob/0908619db721db564444893b9eab3428cad87615/image/pipeline.PNG?raw=true)